sablier-labs/docs/docs/solana/client-integration/01-lockup.md

 }
 ```

-To cancel the stream, you can now call the `cancelStream` function.
+Make sure to call the `cancelStream` function to execute the cancellation on-chain:

 ```typescript
 cancelStream("YOUR_STREAM_NFT_MINT_HERE");